 Here are some ways to break out of functional fixedness and increase your creative thinking.

-Practise with objects
+Practice with objects

 You can decrease your functional fixedness by developing similar exercises with objects.
 Start off by using a simple object, such as a paper clip.
 Increase the possibilities by using several objects and begin thinking of new relationships between the objects.